Posts

 New Korean Cultural Center PH director named

+By JONATHAN HICAP, Manila Bulletin A new director has been appointed as head of Korean Cultural Center (KCC) in the Philippines following the end of the tour of duty of Director Hwang Seong-un.
 Oh Choong Suk arrived in Manila last week to assume his new post as Counsellor for Culture and Public Relations at the Korean Embassy in Manila and head of KCC Philippines.
+Counsellor Oh Choong Suk is the new head of the Korean Cultural Center in the Philippines

 Korean animation exhibit in PH

-The recent release of the animated feature film “The Nut Job” in North America highlights the growing South Korean film industry.
+By JONATHAN HICAP, Manila Bulletin The recent release of the animated feature film “The Nut Job” in North America highlights the growing South Korean film industry.

 Korea to provide US$5M worth of humanitarian aid to 'Yolanda' victims